iRon7/ConvertTo-Expression/README.md

 TwoDigitYearMax      : 2029
 ```

-Save an object in a file and restore to be able to restore it later:
+Save an object in a file and to restore it later:

 ```powershell
 PS C:\>Get-Date | Select-Object -Property * | ConvertTo-Expression | Out-File .\Now.ps1